jeffpk62/tone-analyzer/getting-started.md

 The {{site.data.keyword.toneanalyzershort}} service analyzes the tone of input content.
 This tutorial shows commands that analyze different sample content.
 The examples demonstrate both the general-purpose and the customer-engagement endpoints.
 {: shortdesc}

-> **Important:** The tutorial uses {{site.data.keyword.Bluemix}} Identity and Access Management (IAM) API keys for authentication.
-Some service instances continue to use service credentials (`{username}:{password}`) for authentication.
-Authenticate by using the approach that is right for your region and service instance.
-For more information about where and how the service uses IAM authentication, see the [Release notes](/docs/services/tone-analyzer/release-notes.html).
+**Important:** The tutorial uses {{site.data.keyword.Bluemix}} Identity and Access Management (IAM) API keys for authentication.
+Older service instances might continue to use the `{username}` and `{password}` from their existing Cloud Foundry service credentials for authentication.
+Authenticate by using the approach that is right for your service instance.
+For more information about the service's use of IAM authentication, see the [30 October 2018 service update](/docs/services/tone-analyzer/release-notes.html#October2018) in the release notes.

+**Important:** The service continues to use Cloud Foundry service credentials in the Frankfurt location.
+This location will migrate to IAM authentication as soon as possible.

 ## Before you begin
 {: #prerequisites}